Honda G engine

 The Honda G-series engine is a family of slanted inline-five cylinder gasoline engines.
-The engine family features a single overhead cam with 4 valves per cylinder.
-They were originally used in the 1989 Honda Vigor, Honda Rafaga, Honda Ascot and Honda Inspire.
-They then carried over to the Vigor's successor; the Acura TL, which ran from 1995-1998 in North America, and the Honda Saber in Japan.
+The engine family features a single overhead cam layout with 4 valves per cylinder.
+The engine's displacement varied from 1996 cc to 2451 cc.
+The G-Series was originally used in the 1989 Honda Vigor, Honda Rafaga, Honda Ascot and Honda Inspire before being carried over to the Vigor's successor; the Acura TL, which used the G-Series family of engines from 1995 to 1998 in North America, and continued use in the JDM Honda Saber until 1998 as well.